MVA

 Institutional Relationship Building

 Relationships are the bedrock of our power.
 We focus on building relationships within and between our members to create understanding, expand our sense of belonging and find common ground.
-When we develop relationships with people across lines of difference, the barriers that often prevent us from working together start to break down.

 Listening-Research-Action Campaigns

 Member organizations set the agenda together.
 We listen, discern the problems that are arising for people across institutions and then facilitate broad-based action to be taken on those issues.
-This is done through “listening sessions” within your institution, followed by the development of “research-action teams” composed of members from all of the different MVA-affiliated organizations, who collaboratively develop campaign platforms around specific issues.

 Community Organizing Trainings

-Living Wages
+Living Wage

 In 2016, we won a commitment from the City of Vancouver to be a Living Wage employer.
 North Vancouver followed suit in March 2021.
 The minimum wage for all City employees and contractors is now $24.08 compared to the provincial minimum wage of $15.65.